hyperledger-labs/splice/cluster/README.md

 | `GCP_CLUSTER_BASENAME`        | Base of the cluster within the cloud project.
 Used to compute the cluster's full name and DNS name.                   |
 | `GCP_REPO_NAME`           | Google Cloud Project/Name of the image repository used to manage project container images. |

+### DevNet and TestNet

+The DevNet cluster is updated every day with the latest code from `main`.
+The Wednesday night release into DevNet is considered the release candidate for the upcoming weekend deployment into TestNet.
+If the Wednesay DevNet release passes its preflight test, the commit is marked with the `testnet-next` tag and deployed to TestNet the upcoming week.
+This allows the TestNet releases to be driven by our Wednesday to Wednesday weekly sprint cycle and adequately tested before being deployed to customers in TestNet.

 ### Manually Deploying via CI

 If necessary, it is possible to manually trigger CI/CD deployments to